DEAKSoftware/Panoramic-Rendering/readme.txt

 Dominik Deak

+1.0 Introduction

-This project is the source code for my thesis, "Panoramic Rendering for Concave Surfaces of Revolution".
+This project is the source code for my thesis, "Panoramic Rendering for Concave Surfaces of Revolution", submitted in 2001.
 The thesis investigated methods for generating panoramic images, based on a 2D profile curve, or a mathematical expression.

 A surface of revolution can be constructed by revolving a 2D curve around a line, the principal axis.
 The geometric shape of the symmetrical surface is